dedis/popstellar/docs/messageData.md

 An election has the following phases:

-(Request key) → Setup → Open → Cast vote(s) → End → Result
+(Request key → Receive key) → Setup → Open → Cast vote(s) → End → Result

-**(Request key)**: If the election is supposed to have secret (encrypted, confidential) ballots, the frontend first has to request an election key.
+**(Request key)**: If the election is supposed to have secret (encrypted, confidential) ballots, the frontend first has to request an election key on the `/root/election/key` channel.
+**(Receive key)**: If previously an election key was requested, the backend has to broadcast it on the `/root/election/key` channel.
 **Setup**: This phase consists of the organizer creating a new election.
 **Open**: This state consists of the organizer opening the election.
 **Cast vote(s)**: This phase consists of the members of the LAO casting a vote.